Ian8VT/Ian8VT.github.io/qgis/lab_final/lab.md

 ![selected](select_roads_wet.png)

 This next step created my noded network topology layer.
-This inserted an id for each start and end point of the road lines onto the road layer and also created a multipoint layer of all source and target points of the roads.
+This inserted an id for each start and end point of the road lines within the attribute table of the road layer and also created a multipoint layer of all source and target points of the roads.
 Below the command of this step is an image of these two layers.
 ```sql
 alter table roads_school add column source integer;
 alter table roads_school add column target integer;